fbpx

 Old Market Hall

-a 15th-century bastion and the first covered market in the city that today offers choice of cheeses, vegetables, wine, chocolate, teas, and pastries.
-Great for lunch or mid-day coffee and snack while people-watching and breathing the city in.
+A 15th-century bastion and the first covered market in the city.
+Today, it follows this tradition with a regular food market on Saturdays.
+Great for lunch, coffee and snack while people-watching and breathing the city in.

 Devín Castle